-Strengthen the capacity to treat and cure individuals Incentivize HCV treatment through novel reimbursement pathways.
+on onguien the capacity to treat and care marriagais ☐ Incentivize HCV treatment through novel reimbursement pathways.
 Use an interdisciplinary team Develop reimbursement models for pharmacists to treat HCV, like Medication Therapy Management (MTM) reimbursements.
 Reimburse retail pharmacies for HCV screening and testing services.
-Support the coordination of care Offer risk-adjusted pool payments or consider bundled payments to help support care coordination services for providing services for patients with HCV, in addition to reimbursements for medications and office visits.
+Support the coordination of care support the coordination of care Offer risk-adjusted pool payments or consider bundled payments to help support car coordination services for providing services for patients with HCV, in addition to reimbursements for medications and office visits.
 Provide equitable and accessible care coordination services for plan enrollees that help connect enrollees to HCV services and address potential social need.

-☐ Consider partnerships with community-based care coordination programs to provide these on-the-ground, field-based services.
+Ensure that in-person, local care coordination services are available or reimbursed as needed. \Box Consider partnerships with community-based care coordination programs to provide these on-the-ground, field-based services.